herulume/ocrt/README.md

 `<path_to_opener_image>` should be an opener's PNG from The Balance, which will be exported as a JSON file to `output/<job>_opener.json`.

-`<job>` should be the shorthand form for the chosen job, such as sge, blm, dnc, for example.
+`<job>` should be the shorthand form for the chosen job, such as sge, rpr or dnc.

 Openers with a high number of skills can take a bit to generate.